chrisburnell/chrisburnell.com/_posts/2017-06-15-remapping-ranges-in-sass.md

 date: 2017-06-15 17:55:00

 title: Remapping Ranges in Sass
 lede: Great inspiration can sometimes be found in exploring available opportunities and embracing new ideas.
-In this article, I’ll try to replicate a foreign concept in a familiar way, and explain why I decided to do even do it.
+In this article, I’ll try to replicate a foreign concept in a familiar way, and explain why I decided to even do it.
 tags:
 - collaboration
 - css